by Noah Pittman

 Outside of the classroom, John is incredibly involved in extracurricular activities.
 He has been a member of the varsity soccer team since his sophomore year.
 John is also involved in Beta Club, and was elected president of the club during his junior year.
 On top of these commitments, John is a member of a number of different clubs, including Key Club, Spanish Club, and National Honor Society.
 He even finds time to do service on the side, volunteering at the local animal shelter and donating blood to the Red Cross.
 I am always impressed that John is able to balance all of these activities with his rigorous course load.

-Simply put, when a letter simply adds no new information to the application, it doesn’t kill the student’s chances of receiving a scholarship or admission to a competitive program, but it certainly does not help.
+Simply put, when a letter adds no new information to the application, it doesn’t kill the student’s chances of receiving a scholarship or admission to a competitive program, but it certainly does not help.

 - Emphasize a student’s “soft skills”